irenetrecu03/boostly-backend/README.md

 ````bash
 ngrok http http://localhost:8000
 ````
+Go to the ngrok dashboard to find the URL path to send requests to the application.

 For production, make sure to collect all static files:
 ````bash
 python manage.py collectstatic
 ````

+### 2. Production
+The app is currently deployed in Railway with the following domain: https://boostly-app.up.railway.app

 ---